Digital-Desert : Mojave Desert Visit us on Facebook -- Desert Gazette -- Desert Link

 Access

-The riding area is south of the Amargosa River and east of Highway 127, about 31 miles north of Baker, California.
-There are two ways of getting to the dunes.
+The riding area lies south of the Amargosa River and east of Highway 127, about 31 miles north of Baker, California.
+You can access the dunes in two ways:

 Activities

-The Dumont Dunes Off-Highway Vehicle Area consists of several riding opportunities.
-The Dumont “Little” Dunes is a favorite place for families with smaller children.
-The dune field is more forgiving to riders with novice to intermediate skill levels and those who wish to practice in a safer environment.
-This small low dune field is connected to the main Dumont dune field by a corridor and is there to allow all types of off-road vehicles to legally access the two dune fields.
+Dumont "Little" Dunes: Ideal for families with smaller children and riders with novice to intermediate skills.
+This small dune field is connected to the main dune field by a corridor, allowing all types of off-road vehicles to access both areas legally.

-The Kingston Range Wilderness borders the riding area to the north.
-This area is closed to motor vehicles.
-Travel outside the riding area to the south and east is permitted only on designated routes and only with street-legal vehicles.
+The Kingston Range Wilderness borders the riding area to the north and is closed to motor vehicles.
+Travel outside the riding area to the south and east is only permitted on designated routes with street-legal vehicles.
+Extreme temperatures and limited emergency help are common, so always be prepared.
+Dumont Dunes Off-Highway Vehicle Area is a great spot for adventure seekers looking to explore unique sand dunes and test their riding skills in a diverse and challenging environment.

 -